Treatment Options Include Removal of Tumor, Surgery, Radiation Therapy, Chemotherapy and More

-Palliative surgery is surgery that provides relief, but not a cure.
+Palliative surgery is a surgery that provides relief, but not a cure.
 One type of palliative surgery involves draining accumulated fluid from the chest or abdominal cavity.
-In “thoracentesis,” a needle is used to remove the fluid from the chest and often talcum powder or another agent is injected to cause the lung to scar against the chest wall.
+In “thoracentesis,” a needle is used to remove the fluid from the chest, and often talcum powder or another agent is injected to cause the lung to scar against the chest wall.
 This helps retard future accumulation of fluid.
 Because pleural fluid can compress the lung and cause shortness of breath, the procedure helps pleural mesothelioma patients breathe more easily.
-In the case of peritoneal mesothelioma, a needle is inserted into the abdomen with the similar goal of easing pain.
+In the case of peritoneal mesothelioma, a needle is inserted into the abdomen with a similar goal of easing pain.

 Palliative surgery is typically done in cases where the tumor has already spread beyond the mesothelium and is difficult to remove completely, or in cases where the patient is too ill to tolerate a more extensive mesothelioma treatment (American Cancer Society, Cancer Treatment).

 In a “pleurectomy,” the chest is opened and the tumor is removed from the surface of the lung.
-It involves removal of the pleura where the majority of the tumor is located.
+It involves the removal of the pleura where the majority of the tumor is located.
 Effective in controlling fluid accumulation and decreasing pain in pleural mesothelioma patients, the treatment is palliative if the entire tumor cannot be excised.

 This is radical surgery that may require a 5-10 day hospital stay.
 The patient may take up to a year to recover.
-Risks associated with extrapleural pneumonectomy including hemorrhage, respiratory failure, pneumonia, perforated duodenal ulcer, empyema (accumulation of pus in the chest cavity), upper gastrointestinal bleeding, deep vein thrombosis (blood clotting in the veins of the inner thigh or leg) and death.
+Risks associated with extrapleural pneumonectomy including hemorrhage, respiratory failure, pneumonia, perforated duodenal ulcer, empyema (accumulation of pus in the chest cavity), upper gastrointestinal bleeding, deep vein thrombosis (blood clotting in the veins of the inner thigh or leg), and death.
 However, the surgery may improve the chances of survival and the overall quality of life for pleural mesothelioma patients.

 Mesothelioma Treatment Through Chemotherapy

-Chemotherapy is a traditional pleural mesothelioma treatment that uses anticancer (cytotoxic) medicines, drugs and chemicals to attempt to kill cancerous cells.
+Chemotherapy is a traditional pleural mesothelioma treatment that uses anticancer (cytotoxic) medicines, drugs, and chemicals to attempt to kill cancerous cells.
 The patient may be given these chemotherapeutic agents in pill form or by injection into the vein or muscle.
 When cancer has spread rapidly, chemotherapy is often used in combination with either surgery or radiation therapy.